 How long does a child usually stay with a Host Family?

 The average length of stay is about 6 weeks, but hosting arrangements usually last from 2 days to a year.
-Safe Families for Children (Safe Families) makes every effort to estimate the length of stay at the time of hosting.
+Safe Families for Children makes every effort to estimate the length of stay at the time of hosting.

 What is the background of the children placed in a Safe Family?

 These children sometimes come from very difficult circumstances.
 Each child will respond to the situation differently, depending on his or her personality and coping skills.
 Children placed by Safe Families are not believed to be victims of physical or sexual abuse; otherwise, they would be wards of the state and ineligible for hosting.

 Although traumatic, crisis can also offer an opportunity for positive personal and familial transformations.
 Children are accepted into Safe Families based on the availability of a Host Family.
 Some Host Families are able to accept sibling groups and parenting/pregnant teens.

 What ages of children does the Safe Families movement serve?

 The children can be newborns through teens (0–18 years).
 In reality, about 70% of children we serve are less than 6 years old.

 What type of contact will the Host Family have with the biological parent or legal guardian?

 Biological or adoptive parents (or legal guardians) maintain full custody of their children and are encouraged to participate in decisions regarding their care.
 Our aim is to facilitate partnerships between volunteers and Families in need to where the Host Family is regarded as extended family.
 We encourage the relationship to continue after the children return home.

 Will a child have behavioral problems?